HumbleDeer/phat-beat/README.md

 ```
 (you will find the Dashboard under 'Accessories' too, in the Pi menu - or just run `pimoroni-dashboard` at the command line)

-If you choose to download examples you'll find them in `/home/pi/Pimoroni/phatbeat/`.
+If you choose to download the examples, you'll find them in `/home/pi/Pimoroni/phatbeat/`.

 ### Manual install: